What if My Disability Gets Worse After I’m Approved for Benefits?

 How is Disability Calculated?

 Congratulations on being approved for disability benefits.
-You’ve already beaten the statistical odds, since the rejection rate during the initial application stage is well over 50% in most states, including Pennsylvania and New Jersey.
+You’ve already beaten the statistical odds since the rejection rate during the initial application stage is well over 50% in most states, including Pennsylvania and New Jersey.

-Decreased Earnings Can Mean Increased SSI Payments
+Decreased Earnings Can Mean Increased Payments

-When it comes to evaluating claimants who are children, SGA measures ability to perform basic social, mental, and physical activities.
+When it comes to evaluating claimants who are children, SGA measures the ability to perform necessary social, mental, and physical activities.
 However, for claimants who are adults, SGA refers primarily to how much money you earn every month.
 In other words, your SGA is expressed in terms of how much work you can perform.

-The SSA will not grant benefits to someone with an SGA which is too high, because the implication is that the claimant can perform steady work, and is therefore not disabled.
+The SSA will not grant benefits to someone with an SGA, which is too high because the implication is that the claimant can perform steady work and is therefore not disabled.
 You would not have been approved for benefits on the first occasion if your SGA had surpassed the SSA’s SGA limits for the appropriate year.

 Blind SGA Amounts Set Higher Monthly Income Limits

 The SSA does not award larger payments to disability recipients because they are legally blind.
 However, vision loss can indirectly raise your monthly earnings because it has a significant impact on SGA.
-The SSA uses dramatically increased income limits for blind individuals, which means you could continue to receive your normal monthly payments even if you start earning more money each month.
+The SSA uses dramatically increased income limits for blind individuals, which means you could continue to receive your regular monthly payments even if you start earning more money each month.

-If you need help applying for benefits, or if your claim was denied, the social security lawyers of Young, Marr & Associates can help.
+If you need help applying for benefits, or if your claim was denied, the Bensalem social security lawyers of Young, Marr, Mallis & Associates can help.
 We have more than 20 years of experience and offer free initial consultations.
 To talk more about how we can help you in a free, confidential case evaluation, call our law offices right away at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.